 These days more and more people switch to a plant-based diet for a number of reasons.
-It could be for improving their health, losing weight, helping with environmental changes, or being compassionate to animals.
+It could be for improving their health with hemp oil, losing weight, helping with environmental changes, or being compassionate to animals.
 Basically, a plant-based diet means you only eat plants, eradicating animal meat and their other products such as dairy and eggs from your diet.

 There are plenty of plant foods that many people don’t eat.
 So, sticking to this diet means you’re widening the assortment of foods you consume.
 A plant-based diet is almost the same as veganism except that the former means your diet is basically all plants but with still a few animal products.
 Nonetheless, many people who practice a plant-based diet also strive to completely cut out any animal products from their eating plan.